DLASTHR: Park shooting & murder of Buxton

 On 24 December 2016, 20-year-old Antonio Hermiz, was shot dead at Lizard Log park Wetherill Park.
-18-year-old, Ronaldo Odisho, was wounded at the same time.
-The pair were sitting inside their vehicle at the popular Park, when another car approached.
-Witnesses saw two groups of males arguing before shots were fired.
+18-year-old Ronaldo Odisho was wounded at the same time.
+The pair were sitting inside their vehicle at the popular Park when another car approached.
+Witnesses saw two groups of men arguing before shots were fired.
 The two men were both known to police and had ties to the gang.

-Earlier that same year, Ex-Nomads bikie gang member Adrian Buxton was shot dead outside his home on 17 May 2016.
-After the murder of Hermiz, police investigation lead them to believe that DLASTHR group was responsible for the murder of Buxton, but varying theories for the motive are yet to be solidified with evidence.
+Earlier that same year, ex-Nomads bikie gang member Adrian Buxton had been shot dead outside his home on 17 May 2016.
+After the murder of Hermiz, police investigation lead them to believe that Assyrian criminal organization was responsible for the murder of Buxton, but varying theories for the motive are yet to be solidified with evidence.

 Police seized a car, a .32 calibre pistol and a 357 Magnum at a house in Cabramatta where two gang members were arrested in September 2016.
 Police believe both were used to murder Buxton.
 Ballistic examinations concluded that the weapon was used to murder Buxton.

 It's understood that Hermiz was trying to hide an Audi Q7 used in the murder of Adrian Buxton, before he was murdered at the Lizard Log Park, but police are yet to find the car.

-Police suggest that Buxton was having an affair with someone linked to a member of DLASTHR, or that a payment was made for a professional hit on Buxton or that he was killed for his links to outlaw motorcycle gang.
+Police suggest several possibilities regarding Buxton's death: he may have been having an affair with someone linked to a member of the Assyrian gang, a payment might have been made for a professional hit on him, or he could have been killed due to his connections with an outlaw motorcycle gang..

 Police would not say if Hermiz was directly involved in the murder or what his role was, including disposing of the getaway car.

+In April 2021, Olivar Merza was charged For hindering Buxton’s murder investigation.
+Merza, who was already serving a 12-year jail sentence, was sentenced to a further two years and three months in prison with a non-parole period of one year in his involvement of Buxton's murder.
+Court documents revealed that Mr Merza owned the Audi Q7 used in the shooting of Mr. Buxton and that he was using associates to conceal the vehicle.

 Cannabis supply arrests

 In February 2017, Alina Antal was arrested in Cabramatta and was accused of being involved in cannabis supply in the greater Fairfield area.
-Antal is alleged to have been recruiting, as well as directing teenage boys.
-Police allege she was closely associated with Oliver Merza, a member of DLASTHR.
+Antal is alleged to have been recruiting, as well as directing teenagers.
+Police allege she was closely associated with Olivar Merza, a member of DLASTHR.
 Eight people were arrested, one those targeted included the brother of an alleged associate of the gang, who is in jail.

 Investigators seized cannabis, cash, mobile phones, SIM cards, clothing and drug paraphernalia in raids of seven homes in Fairfield, Cabramatta West, Smithfield and Elizabeth Hills.
 Antal and Merza, were both charged with recruiting young teenage boys, and acting with intent to pervert the course of justice.